cowrie-dev/otterscan-sdk/README.md

 A TypeScript SDK for the Otterscan API, providing enhanced blockchain explorer functionality built on top of Erigon nodes.

+> **Note**: This SDK requires an Erigon full archive node with the `--ots` flag enabled to access the Otterscan API endpoints.

+For more information about Otterscan and its capabilities, visit the [official Otterscan documentation](https://docs.otterscan.io/).

 ## Features

 - 🔍 **Enhanced Transaction Tracing** - Get detailed internal operations and execution traces